-Find the closet or area that contains the hot water heater and the HVAC unit.
+Inspect your hot water heater and the HVAC unit.
 With the furnace or air on, put your hand over the vent to check the air pressure and temperature.
-See if there’s water pooling in the hot water heater tray.
-Inspect all hoses and look around for water damage or leaks.
+See if there's water pooling in the hot water heater tray.
+Inspect all hoses, and look around for water damage or leaks.
 Take out the HVAC filter, and note if it needs replacing.
 It will look gray if it's dirty, white if it's clean.

 30. Exterior doors

-Recheck all the locks to exterior doors, to hallways or the outside.
-Check for air leakage and if there is any, get it fixed or expect a big electricity bill.
+Recheck all the locks on exterior doors whether they open into hallways or outside.
+Check for air leakage and if there is any, get it fixed, or expect a big electricity bill.

-Be sure you can properly use the peephole, that it's not painted over, and nothing is blocking it and it is not painted over.
+Be sure you can properly use the peephole, that it's not painted over, and nothing is blocking it.
 This is an overlooked part of the security inspection, so don't forget about it.

 31. Exterior windows

-Same with windows.
+Windows get a second check, too.
 Recheck the outdoor ones for air leakage.
-Triple check they all lock properly, especially if you’re on the first floor.
+Triple check they all lock properly, especially if you're on the first floor.
 Look for cracks or loose panes.
-Check all the windows for properly-installed screens and assure there’s no damage or holes or you’re going to have a buggy summer.
+Check all the windows for properly-installed screens, and assure there's no damage or holes or you're going to have a buggy summer.

 32. Porches, decks and walkways

 Test that all exterior lights are in working order, whether outside on a post, attached to the building or in the hallway.
-If there’s a security system, make sure you know how it works and test if before you need it.
-Wherever your mailbox is, make sure you can get into it, your key works, and – if free-standing – it’s not in danger of falling off or over.
+If there's a security system, make sure you know how it works and test it before you need it.
+Wherever your mailbox is located, make sure you can get into it, the key works and — if freestanding — it's not in danger of falling off or over.